+- 911 (for emergencies)

-405-744-TIPS (8477)
+- 405-744-TIPS (8477)

-2. Obtain a description:
+- 2. Obtain a description:

 Attempt to obtain a description of the offender, including gender, age, race, hair, clothing, and distinguishable features.
 It is common for many people to have a cellphone with a camera, and a photo of a suspect can be an invaluable aid to the investigation.
 Also attempt to obtain a description and license number of any vehicle involved.
 Again, a photograph can be a tremendous aid in locating and apprehending a suspect.
 Note the direction of travel of any offender or vehicle, and report these to the police.
-If using the Orange Shield safety app, pictures or video can be transmitted directly to the OSU Police Department via the iReport feature of the app and the caller/user can remain anonymous if desired.
+If using the safety app, pictures or video can be transmitted directly to the OSU Police Department and the caller/user can remain anonymous if desired.